ChrisChinchilla/Chip-Shop/_cards/Eventful_Year_Multiple.md

 ---
 title: Eventful Year
 realtitle: Eventful Year
-cardtype: Event
+cardtype: event
+image: test.png
+imageattribution: Name of person or company
+imagelicense: License type
+imagelink: Where did this image come from?
-cardtext: Draw and extra card
+specialscore: Draw an extra card
-legal: null
 ---

-Some years are significant and a lot happens.
+Some years, a lot happens.